ajaykuma/ELK/README.md

 # ELK
-Working with ELk Stack : ElasticSearch, Logstash, Kibana & other plugins.
+Working with ELK Stack : ElasticSearch, Logstash, Kibana & other plugins.
 Soon, will also conains examples to work with AWS OpenSearch & OpenSearch Dashboards.

 > 🚧 This repository is currently being refined and improved.
 Stay tuned!